denisbohm/firefly-production-tools/README.md

 See http://fireflydesign.com for information on the open source Firefly Activity Monitor.

+Note that the FireflyProduction framework requires libdwarf and libelf.
+You can build and install these into /usr/local yourself.
+Prebuilt libdwarf and libelf files for /usr/include are also available in the local.zip file in this repository.

 Copyright and License
 ---------------------
 Copyright 2013-2014 Firefly Design LLC / Denis Bohm